 Global NIVEA Marketing Development and Innovation Management / Beiersdorf

 Lars Zirpins has been working at Beiersdorf AG for over 20 years in marketing for the world's largest skin care brand: NIVEA.
 His areas of responsibility now cover a very broad profile - from classic global, regional, and local product management to global intelligence and the development of an internal consultancy to worldwide brand management including capability building.
 Since September 2019, Lars Zirpins reports to Beiersdorf's CMO, heads the Marketing Development department, and holds the role of Innovation Executive for NIVEA.

-URSULA VON DER LEYEN
+URSULA VON DER LEYEN (to be confirmed!)